Is Measurement Enough? Rethinking Output Validation in Quantum Program Testing: Survey

 Distribution-level validation is used by 8 of the 15 approaches surveyed.
-Among these, five approaches support both distribution-level and output-value-level analysis, while the remaining three focus exclusively on distribution-level analysis.
+Among these, five approaches support both the distribution-level and output-value-level analyzes, while the remaining three focus exclusively on distribution-level analyzes.
 Our investigation reveals that search-based approaches~\cite{search-based-01, search-based-02}, combinatorial approaches~\cite{combinatorial-01, combinatorial-02}, and a metamorphic approach~\cite{metamorphic-01} are designed to validate the existence of specific output values.
 In contrast, other approaches, such as the second metamorphic method~\cite{metamorphic-02}, differential testing~\cite{differential-testing-01,differential-testing-02}, and concolic testing~\cite{concolic-testing-01} target more complex validation tasks, including program behavior analysis and verification of output equivalence.

-Output-value-level validation is adopted by 10 of the 15 approaches.
+The validation of Output-values is adopted by 10 of the 15 approaches.
 Among these, five approaches support both distribution-level and output-value-level analysis, while the remaining 5 focus solely on output-value-level validation.
 Specifically, the fuzzing approach~\cite{fuzzing-01} uses measurements to assess the probability of occurrence for each output value.
 The property-based approach~\cite{property-based-testing-01} counts the occurrences of the output value for validation purposes.
 Dynamic assertion approaches~\cite{dynamic-assertion-01,dynamic-assertion-02} and statistical assertion methods~\cite{statistical-assertion-01} focus on detecting the appearance of unexpected output values.